 Australia manages its Skilled Independent Migration Visa Application Program, through an Expression of Interest (EOI), points based, "SkillSelect" program through the Subclass 189, 190 and 489 skilled visas (NB: on the 16th November 2019 the 489 will be replaced by the 491 visa).

 To be eligible to submit an Expression of Interest the visa applicant must hold the appropriate qualifications and work experience for an occupation that is considered in demand in Australia, and is listed as eligible in respect of the visa.
 Skilled Independent visas do not require you to find an employer to nominate your visa application.

-It is no longer possible to apply directly for a skilled independent visas.
-Prospective applicants are now first required to submit an Expression of Interest, detailing how they fit the criteria for application.
-The individual criteria provide each applicant with a points score.
-Applicants with scores (currently) over 60 are eligible to make an Expressions of Interest.
+It is not possible to apply for a Skilled Independent visa directly.
+Prospective applicants are first required to submit an Expression of Interest, detailing how they fit the selection criteria.
+These individual criteria provide each applicant with a points score.
+Applicants with scores (currently) over 65 are eligible to submit an Expressions of Interest.
 Expressions of Interest are placed into a 'pool of EOIs' for up to two years.

-- be under 45 (at time of invitation - NB not EoI)
+- be under 45 (at time of invitation - NB not EOI)

-- English language skills
+- have at least Competent English language skills

-- meet health and character criteria
+- meet health and character criteria (all applicants)

 - partners and dependent family members may be included in the application